-The Beginning School promotes children’s social/emotional competency by equipping them with the necessary, age-appropriate tools to enable them to make informed, responsible, and empathetic choices and decisions.
-Classroom teachers weave ethics education throughout their curricula, classroom management, and student problem-solving.
+The Beginning School promotes children’s social-emotional competency by equipping them with the necessary, age-appropriate tools to enable them to make informed, responsible, and empathetic choices and decisions.
+Teachers weave ethics throughout their curricula, classroom management, and student problem-solving.
 Kindergarten and 4PreK students are introduced to Second Step, a research-based social skills curriculum.
-Weekly lessons teach students skills for identifying emotions in themselves and others, labeling these emotions, and taking the perspective of others.
+Weekly lessons teach students skills for identifying emotions in themselves and others, labeling these emotions, and understanding the perspectives of others.
 In addition, students learn skills to manage strong emotions and to solve interpersonal conflicts with peers in a peaceful manner.

 The Second Step curriculum continues in first through fifth grades to help students recognize and empathize with others’ feelings, practice peaceful problem-solving strategies, and manage strong emotions.
-Throughout the curriculum is an emphasis on inclusivity and friendship building.
+The curriculum emphasizes inclusivity and friendship building.
 Through these lessons, students also develop the skills to recognize, refuse, and report bullying behavior.

 Middle School students learn to practice ethical decision-making and behaviors in the classroom, on athletic fields, and in the larger community.
 Encouraging students to take responsibility for their behaviors is at the heart of the Middle School’s philosophy.